Giggle incontinence

 Giggle incontinence is a special form of urge incontinence, and is not the same as stress incontinence, which is generally brought on by participating in vigorous sport.

 Cause

 In voluntary urination, the bladder's normally relaxed detrusor muscle contracts to squeeze urine from the bladder.

 One study, of 109 children diagnosed with giggle incontinence at Schneider Children's Hospital in New York, concluded that the cause of giggle incontinence is involuntary contraction of the detrusor muscle induced by laughter.

 Because the complaint is difficult to reproduce under controlled conditions, its triggering mechanism is not clearly understood, but may be related to cataplexy, a sudden transient episode of loss of muscle tone often triggered by strong emotions.

 Social consequences

 Episodes of giggle incontinence are embarrassing and socially incapacitating, diminishing the quality of life.
-Those having the condition learn to adapt by avoiding activities that may bring on laughter.
-Other approaches include limiting fluid intake, trying to remain seated, and concealing leakage by wearing absorbent pads and dark clothing.
+Those having the condition learn to adapt by avoiding activities that may bring on laughter (such as being tickled, watching a comedy movie or TV program, or reading/listening to funny stories or jokes).
+Other approaches include limiting fluid intake, trying to remain seated, and concealing stains and leakage by wearing absorbent pads and dark clothing.